ZacharyBournand/crave-finder/Sprint4.md

 - Rating Test: Created a mock test that runs the rating functionality to see if the function can run correctly.

 - Password Test: Created a mock test that runs the account verification functionality to see if the function can run correctly.

+- Store Ratings Test: Created a mock test that runs rating storage functionality to see if the function can run correctly.

+- Get Ratings Test: Created a mock test that runs the rating retrival functionality to see if the function can run correctly.

 - New Password Test: Created a mock test that runs the new password verification functionality to see if the function can run correctly.